GuoYuchen53/West-Point/README.md

 If you use this replication package, please cite:

 > Guo, Yuchen, Matthew O. Jackson, and Ruixue Jia.
-"Comrades and Cause: Peer Influence on West Point Cadets' Civil War Allegiances."
+"Comrades and Cause and Peer Influence on West Point Cadets' Civil War Allegiances."
 2026.